The Pacific War Online Encyclopedia

 -3P was a photoreconnaissance version with the cameras mounted in the bomb bay

-The TBF Avenger got its nickname from the Battle of Midway, where the first six TBFs saw combat.
+The TBF Avenger made its combat debut at the Battle of Midway, where a strike of six TBFs was launched from Midway Island.
 Only one returned, shot to pieces, with the gunner dead and the radioman wounded.
 Most missions flown by the TBF were much more successful, with this type proving the most flexible carrier bomber of the war.
-It could deliver torpedoes or be used for horizontal bombing, and it was discovered to be a surprisingly effective dive bomber if the landing gear were lowered to act as dive brakes.
+It could deliver torpedoes or be used for horizontal bombing, and it was discovered to be a surprisingly effective glide bomber.
 Like all Grumman aircraft, it was very rugged.
 Unlike its predecessor, the TBD Devastator, it had an internal torpedo bay that greatly reduced drag.

 The British received 402 and New Zealand 63 as Lend-Lease.
 The aircraft continued in post-war service, with the Royal Navy's Fleet Air Arm continuing to employ 100 Avengers as antisubmarine aircraft as late as 1953.